 Remove the Skins

-To make our homemade chocolate spread a creamy consistency, removing as much of the skins as possible key.
-There are a couple different ways to do so, including blanching them or the towel rubbing method.
+To make our homemade chocolate spread a creamy consistency, removing as much of the skins as possible is key.
+There are a couple of different ways to do so, including blanching them or the towel-rubbing method.
 We use the towel method.

 Blend the Hazelnuts into Nut Butter

 You can use a blender or food processor to turn the hazelnuts into nut butter.
 Blend on low speed for about 8-10 minutes.
 You will likely need to scrape the sides of the container a few times along the way.
 The nuts will crush, then turn into a paste, and eventually you will hear the oil release and it will turn into a creamy and smooth nut butter.